-This Prospectus does not provide investment advice and has been prepared without taking account of your financial objectives, financial situation or particular needs (including financial or taxation issues).
+This Prospectus does not provide investment advice and has been prepared without of your account financial objectives, financial situation or particular needs (including financial or taxation issues).
 You should seek professional investment advice before subscribing for Shares under this Prospectus.